Coko7/Coko7/COMPUTER_JOURNEY.md

   - Started learning about esotheric programming languages
   - At this point, I am almost only using Linux but I still have Windows for gaming
   - Did an internship using Java Spring framework
-  - Started learning Vue.js and used it to make my biggest project so far
+  - Started learning Vue.js on a daily basis
-  - Bought a Raspberry Pi at some point and started using it for nonsense (mainly Discord bots and other Node.JS scripts)
+  - Bought a Raspberry Pi to host some projects (mainly Discord bots and other scripts)
+  - Converted the card game Discord bot into a Web Backend using WebSocket communications
+  - Created the Frontend in Vue.js and hosted the whole thing on my Raspberry Pi
 - 2022:
   - Reinstalled Linux on HDD for more storage but now it is slow
   - Still using Linux but the Windows OS is faster